davidjstevenson/cpp-embedded-python/README.md

 ### Bootstrapping
 There is a python script `bootstrap.py` which documents the process of turning the embedded python zip file into a set of files that can be distributed with the compiled application.

 `bootstrap.py` is not intended to be a robust production ready script - rather to illustrate the steps required.
 Like the C++ code I have avoided any external dependencies such as `click` (my go to for argument parsing).
-The `main()` function is not good practice but its done like this for simplicity and demonstration purposes.
 These steps are as follows

 1. Extract the embedded python zip file
 2. Install pip
 3. Modify `python38._pth` (for Python 3.8.x) to include `import site`
-4. Install any pip modules that are required (not part of `bootstrap.py`)
+4. Install any pip modules that are required
 5. Create a zip file of the installed modules
 6. Copy of required files to a distributable folder